India's Lenskart raises $300m from investors including Temasek

 He said Lenskart is now profitable, despite ups and downs during the Covid-19 lockdowns.

-"We turned profitable at the company level before the pandemic, were in the red during the peak of the first and second waves and have returned to green again," he said.
+"We turned profitable at the company level before the pandemic, were in the red during the peak of the first and second waves and have returned to green again," he added.

 The start-up plans to make investments in its supply chain and new technologies.
 A new manufacturing plant in Rajasthan in western India is said by the company to be the largest factory in the world for ready prescription glasses, making 150,000 pairs a day.